hieuminh65/hieuminh65/README.md

 ### About Me :
 I am a student at University of South Florida.
-- 🧰 I’m working as a AI/ML Developer and contributing to an mobile app.
+- 🧰 I’m working as a AI/ML Software Engineer.

 - ⚽ I love playing soccer.